vedhav/iviewsense_beta/README.md

 ## Prerequisite to installation

 - You have to install R in your computer https://cran.r-project.org/bin/windows/base/
-- Once R is installed it will be presend in a folder like C:\Program Files\R\R-3.6.1\bin.
-Please add this to the Envirnment path variable.
+- Once R is installed it will be present in a folder like C:\Program Files\R\R-3.6.1\bin.<br>
+Please add this to the Envirnment path variable.<br>
 Refer https://www.architectryan.com/2018/03/17/add-to-the-path-on-windows-10/
 - Make sure you have installed these packages by running this command in R.
 ```